PetoLau/ClipStream/README.md

 It uses the *FeaClip* representation of time series streams that is implemented in my **R** package [**TSrepr**](https://github.com/PetoLau/TSrepr).

 This repository is for sharing the source code for the paper: "Interpretable Multiple Data Streams Clustering with Clipping Streams Representation for the Improvement of Electricity Load Forecasting".

+You can read more about my research here: [petolau.github.io/research/](https://petolau.github.io/research/)